 Isles capture 5th straight, end Coyotes' win streak

 Josh Bailey scored the tiebreaking goal in the second period Thursday night, and the New York Islanders beat the Arizona Coyotes 4-2 in Uniondale, N.Y., to earn their fifth consecutive victory.
-Derick Brassard, Anders Lee and Scott Mayfield also scored for the Islanders, who entered Thursday tied with the Coyotes and the Washington Capitals for the longest active winning streak in the NHL.
-The Capitals were playing the Edmonton Oilers later Thursday.
+Derick Brassard, Anders Lee and Scott Mayfield also scored for the Islanders, who now have the longest active winning streak in the NHL after losses by the Coyotes and the Capitals on Thursday ended their four-game streaks.

 Goalie Semyon Varlamov made 21 saves for the Islanders.
 Michael Grabner scored in the first period for the Coyotes, who were trying to match their longest winning streak of the past six-plus seasons.
 Arizona twice won five in a row last season.